-Column Description STATUS The status of the serial/lot at the operation.
+Column Description STATUS The status (page 9) of the serial/lot at the operation.
 SERIAL/LOT The unique identifier of the serial/lot associated with the work order.
 WORK ORDER The unique identifier of the work order.
 PRI The priority assigned to the work order.

-MATERIAL The material number of the serials/lots in the work order.
+Column Description MATERIAL The material number of the serials/lots in the work order.
 MATERIAL DESC The description of the material of the serials/lots in the work order.
 MATERIAL FAMILY The material family of the serials/lots in the work order.
 OPERATION The name of the operation.
 OPERATION DESC The description of the operation.
 MODIFIED ON The date and time when a serial/lot is clocked on first for the operation.
 USER(S) The name of the user who is currently clocked on to the serials/lots in the operation.
 If multiple users are clocked on currently, the number of users appears in this column for that operation.
-Select < number_of_users> to access the list of names of the users who are working on the operation.
-ON/OFF Contains buttons to clock on or clock off the serial/lot for the operation.
+Select < number_of_users> to access the list of names of the users who are working on the operation. ОРТ Indicates that the operation is Optional by displaying OPT against the operation.
+ON/OFF Contains buttons to clock on (page 20) or clock off (page 21) the serial/lot for the operation.
 These buttons are disabled for an operation that does not require clocking on.

-Tip: You can perform the following tasks:

-- Access the operations that are on hold or complete by selecting On Hold or Complete, respectively.
+- i Tip: You can perform the following tasks: - Access the operations that are on hold or complete by selecting On Hold or Complete, respectively.
 When you select Complete, by default, the list of operations completed in the past seven days appears.
-You can, however, specify a different date range. - Manually refresh the list of operations by selecting C. - Add or remove columns from the table by selecting - Filter the list of operations by selecting ∇ in a column heading. - Search for an operation in the queue using the Search box. - To access an operation using a barcode, select 🙆 for an option and scan for the barcode specific to the option.
-The application supports the barcodes of standards Code 39 and Code 128 only. - In iPad, you can use 🙆 only in the Safari browser. - 2.
+You can, however, specify a different date range. - Manually refresh the list of operations by selecting C. - Add or remove columns from the table by selecting . - Filter the list of operations by selecting \forall in a column heading. - Search for an operation in the queue using the Search box. - To access an operation using a barcode, select of for an option and scan for the barcode specific to the option.
+Use your device's front camera only for Barcode/QR code scanning.
+The application supports one-dimensional (Aztec, Data Matrix, MaxiCode, PDF417, UPC-A, UPC-E, UPC/EAN Extension) and two-dimensional (Codabar, Code 39, Code 93, Code 128, EAN-8, EAN-13, ITF, QR Code, RSS 14, RSS Expanded) types of standard codes. - In iPad, you can use only in the Safari browser. - 2.
 If you want to access the details of an operation, select the operation.